A single sheet of blueprints dissolving into fine grey dust on a dark slate surface.

 # Pattern Publishers Pieces Mentions

-1 Vibe coding prioritizes speed over systemic reliability and safety 4 4 38
+1 Vibe coding normalizes technical debt and fragility 4 4 28

 Primary Signals from Industry